Radiation Forces and Torques on Janus Cylinders

 \section{Scattered Field Distributions as the Origin of Force Fluctuations in Metallo-dielectric Janus Cylinders}

 In Section~\ref{sec: results and discussions}, resonance-driven energy amplification was identified as the mechanism governing force and torque variations in dielectric Janus cylinders, supported by representative scattered field distributions and total stored energy (Fig.~\ref{fig:DJ_peak}).
 However, large differences in force and torque cannot always be attributed to resonance alone; they may also arise from changes in the spatial distribution of the scattered field even when the total stored energy remains comparable.
 We now demonstrate both mechanisms for the metallo-dielectric Janus cylinder, considering two cases: (1) fixing all parameters while varying the orientation angle $\phi_0$, and (2) fixing all parameters while varying the dielectric constant $\varepsilon_{r_1}$.

-For Case 1, consider Fig.\ref{fig:MDJC_slice}(a).
-At $\varepsilon_{r_1} = 2$, the minimum drag, approximately 0.9, occurs at $\phi_0 = 7 \pi / 90$ and its complement $(\pi - 7 \pi / 90)$, while the maximum drag, around 2.68, occurs at $\phi_0 =\pi / 2$.
-The maximum drag is nearly three times the minimum.
-To investigate this further, we analyze the scattered electric fields and the total normalized energy in the computational domain (inset) for these two orientations in Figs.\ref{fig:MDJC_peak}(a) and \ref{fig:MDJC_peak}(b).
-Despite the large difference in drag, the total energy in the domain remains nearly the same for both orientations (approximately $8$ in both cases), while the scattered field distributions differ significantly in their spatial structure and angular asymmetry.
+For Case 1, consider Fig.~\ref{fig:MDJC_slice}(a).
+At $\varepsilon_{r_1} = 2$, the minimum drag of approximately $0.9$ occurs at $\phi_0 = 7\pi/90$ and the maximum drag of approximately $2.68$ occurs at $\phi_0 = \pi/2$, a nearly threefold difference.
+The corresponding scattered electric fields and total normalized energy are shown in Figs.~\ref{fig:MDJC_peak}(a) and \ref{fig:MDJC_peak}(b).
+Despite the large difference in drag, the total energy in the domain is nearly identical for both orientations (approximately $8$ in both cases), while the scattered field distributions differ significantly in their spatial structure and angular asymmetry.
 This confirms that the drag variation here is governed entirely by \textbf{scattered field redistribution}: changes in how the scattered momentum is distributed angularly, rather than any change in the total stored energy.